iods/magento2-hello/doc/CodeGuide.md

 PLEASE GO USE SOMEONE ELSES.

-### Preference

-My interpretation or modification has started with Magento, PSR-1, PSR-2, and Google.
-If it is not in those four guides, then I did not pay attention to it and it probably has been repeated, incorrect, or done before.
+My interpretation or modification is influenced by Magento, [PSR-1](https://www.php-fig.org/psr/psr-1/), [PSR-2](https://www.php-fig.org/psr/psr-2/), and Google.
+If it is not in those four guides, then I did not pay attention to it and probably don't care, everything else is community driven.

 ## Code Styles and Principles

+### Overview

+1. Code SHOULD follow a "coding style guide" PSR [PSR-12](https://www.php-fig.org/psr/psr-12/)
+2.

 ### [1.1](#code-styles-and-principles--principles) Principles